Skip to Content

 The negative impact of hearing loss discrimination in the workplace and its consequences

-According to RNID most people who are deaf or have hearing loss have felt stressed at work due to the condition.
-Although it is important to disclose hearing impairment, people worry they will be treated unfairly which leads to a loss of support and resources.
+According to RNID, most people who are deaf or have hearing loss have felt stressed at work due to the condition.
+Although it is important to disclose a hearing impairment, people worry they will be treated unfairly, which leads to a loss of support and resources.

 Is Hearing Loss a Disability in the UK?